PedroSantos222/DG-for-the-diffusion-equation/README.md

 \qquad t\in[0,1].
 $$

-The C++ implementation runs significantly faster than the Mathematica implementation, as expected.
-Mathematica was mainly used to derive and compute the coefficients of the DG method, since many symbolic integrals are involved.
+The C++ implementation runs significantly faster than the Mathematica implementation.
+Mathematica was mainly used to derive the DG formulation and compute the required coefficients and matrix entries, which involve several symbolic integrals.

-We start by considering the equation without the time component, and solve a linear system to obtain the numerical solution.
-Then we consider the time dependent case, and obtain an ODE, for which we use the Euler method to obtain the numerical solution of the PDE.
+We first consider the **stationary problem**, where the DG discretization leads to a linear system that can be solved to obtain the numerical solution.
+We then introduce the time dependence.
+After spatial discretization, the PDE is transformed into a **semi-discrete system of ordinary differential equations (ODEs)**, which is solved using the forward Euler method to obtain the numerical solution of the PDE.